Cat5TV/reit2csv/README.md

 ## Enjoy!

-If you find this script useful, please consider [https://patreon.com/Category5](supporting us).
+If you find this script useful, please consider [supporting us](https://patreon.com/Category5).